wurstmineberg/systray/README.md

 # Usage

 * The icon only appears as long as someone is online on one of our worlds.
 You can hover over it to see how many people are online (and if it's only one player, their name).
 * You can left-click on the icon to start Minecraft.
+This supports both the official Minecraft launcher and [Prism Launcher](https://prismlauncher.org/).
+For Prism Launcher to be detected, it must be available on the `PATH`.
+If Prism Launcher is installed via [Scoop](https://scoop.sh/), this should be the case by default.
 * You can right-click on the icon to see the active worlds, their current versions (each with a link to the [Minecraft wiki](https://minecraft.fandom/) article about that version), as well as the full list of everyone who's online (with links to their Wurstmineberg profiles).

 ## Configuration

 You can optionally configure the behavior of the app by creating a [JSON](https://json.org/) file at `%APPDATA%\Wurstmineberg\config.json`.
 All entries are optional:

-* `leftClickLaunch`: Whether to open the Minecraft launcher when the systray icon is clicked.
+* `leftClickLaunch`: Whether to open Minecraft when the systray icon is clicked.
 Defaults to `true`.
 * `showIfEmpty`: If `false`, the plugin is hidden entirely if the main world is running but no players are online on any world.
 Defaults to `false`.
 * `showIfOffline`: If `false`, the plugin is hidden entirely if the main world is not running and no players are online on any world.
 Defaults to `false`.
 * `versionMatch`: An object mapping Minecraft launcher profile IDs to Wurstmineberg world names.
 Each launcher profile's selected Minecraft version will be kept in sync with the version running on that world.